ArctosDB/documentation-wiki/_how_to/How-to-deal-with-Agent-Bulkloader-results.markdown

+---
+title: How To Deal with Agent Bulkloader Results
+layout: default_toc
+---

 This document refers to the output of the validation step of bulkloading agents, which is generally run directly before creation.

 The "preferred_name" column is generally a key back to other data (usually specimens) and in almost all cases should NOT be modified independent of any related data.